Kylian Mbappe, France and the Game That Changed Everything

 "You have to remember that in '98, when France won the tournament, it was after the quarter-finals that it caught fire," he told Bleacher Report in a phone call from Paris.

 "That's when you started to see people everywhere and when people started going out after the victories.
 Before it was quieter.
-Now, with the quarter-final against Uruguay and then a potential semi-final against Brazil, there's something to get excited about.
+Now, with the quarter-final against Uruguay [on Friday] and then a potential semi-final against Brazil [on Tuesday], there's something to get excited about.
 There's a kind of expectation.
 I have the impression that people really believe in it."

 There has been some debate as to whether the win against Argentina should be considered a match d'anthologie ("historic match") given the feeble nature of the opposition, but there is widespread agreement that it could serve as a match de reference—a watershed match in the life of a team when everything clicks into place.

 It had been a while since France's fans were last able to savour a World Cup victory over another major football nation.
-After reaching the final in 2006, France imploded in South Africa in 2010, and although Didier Deschamps steered his side to a creditable quarter-final showing in Brazil four years ago, the only scalps that they claimed were those of Honduras, Switzerland and Nigeria.
+After reaching the final in 2006, France imploded in South Africa four years later.
+Although Didier Deschamps steered his side to a creditable quarter-final showing in Brazil four years ago, the only scalps that they claimed were those of Honduras, Switzerland and Nigeria.

 There were some gripping moments during Euro 2016, notably a taut and totemic 2-0 victory over Germany in the semi-finals, but the hosts came up short against Portugal in the final.
 Despite the subsequent emergence of talents such as Mbappe, Ousmane Dembele and Thomas Lemar, France limped over the line in World Cup qualifying, losing 2-1 to Sweden and drawing 0-0 with Belarus and Luxembourg.

 The warm-up games for the World Cup were more convincing—wins over Ireland and Italy followed by a 1-1 draw with the United States—but as Deschamps tinkered with the configuration of his attack, the feeling persisted that this team was not the sum of its parts.
-Against Argentina—albeit a tired, obliging Argentina—it suddenly, thrillingly was.
+Against Argentina—albeit a tired, obliging Argentina—it suddenly and thrillingly was.

-"In a survey carried out at the start of this World Cup, when the question was, 'Do you enjoy watching France?' less than 60 percent of people said yes," says Riolo.
+"In a survey carried out at the start of this World Cup, when the question was, 'Do you enjoy watching France?' less than 60 percent of people said yes," Riolo says.

 "It's not that the relationship [between the team and the fans] wasn't good.
 Everyone supports the team.
 But because the team had been very boring for so many years, there was a drop in passion.